15 Reasons for Slow Internet

 15. Using the Internet During Peak Hours

-Internet speeds often drop when everyone in your neighborhood gets online at the same time—usually in the evenings after work and school.
+Internet speeds often drop when everyone in your neighborhood gets online at the same time, usually in the evenings after work and school.
 This is known as “internet rush hour.”
-How internet traffic affects speed is a major factor for cable internet users specifically.
+How internet traffic affects speed is a major factor for cable internet users in particular.

 Quick Fix:

-• Schedule high-bandwidth activities (like downloading large game files) for off-peak hours.
+• Schedule high-bandwidth activities (such as downloading large game files) during off-peak hours.

 • If this happens constantly, consider switching to fiber internet, which is less susceptible to neighborhood congestion.